Your Online Trail and Travel Guide for Snowmobiling the U.S. & Canada

 Ely Area Trail Conditions

-You can snowshoe anywhere in Minnesota’s state parks and recreation areas, except on trails that are specifically groomed for another activity, such as skiing or snowmobiling.
+You can snowshoe anywhere in Minnesota’s state parks and recreation areas, except on trails that are specifically designated for other activities, such as skiing or snowmobiling.

 Snowmobiling Information